nevillco/nevillco.github.io/_posts/2023-10-20-swift-codable-and-custom-keyed-dictionaries.md

 One may also find themselves in the situation where they own the server or backend, and sticking with the default encoding behavior as a mixed key+value array works fine for you.
 Maybe you’re even reusing that default mixed array on both sides because you’re using Swift on the server.
 Again, tradeoffs are always worth evaluating, but a **word of caution on sticking with this approach**:
 > Dictionaries are un-sorted, which means the default array of mixed keys and values will be arbitrarily-ordered, which means reliably snapshot-testing this JSON becomes impossible.

 For String-keyed or Int-keyed dictionaries, one can set `outputFormatting = .sortedKeys` on `JSONEncoder` to produce a stable ordering for snapshot testing, but as noted above, unless our keys are _specifically_ `String.self` or `Int.self`, that `outputFormatting` won’t matter, because our value will be encoded as an (arbitrarily-ordered) array.
-By adopting this property wrapper, and encoding a String-keyed dictionary under the hood, our wrapper property becomes compatible with `outputFormatting = .sortedKeys` once more.
+If we adopt the property wrapper, we encode a String-keyed dictionary under the hood, and our property will respect `outputFormatting = .sortedKeys` once more.

 The various code snippets in this article can all be [viewed as a gist here](https://gist.github.com/nevillco/6a15b5829cbd104f67affc0dbf7fc2d9), which runs in an Xcode playground.